OP-TEE/optee_os/README.md

 ## 5. Coding standards
 In this project we are trying to adhere to the same coding convention as used in the Linux kernel (see [CodingStyle]).
 We achieve this by running [checkpatch] from Linux kernel.
-However there are a few exceptions that we had to make since the code also follows GlobalPlatform standards.
-The exceptions are as follows:
+However there are a few exceptions:

 -	CamelCase for GlobalPlatform types are allowed.
 -	And we also exclude checking third party code that we might use in this